 Let us take a glance at some signs that help you recognize behavior problems among cats:

-Cat is a predator breed (with many wild relatives).
+Cats are a predator breed (with many wild relatives).
 Thus, meowing at night is common among cats.
 Sometimes, your cats may vocalize frequently and excessively.
 Cats may indicate several things through their vocalizing, such as:

 - A part of their play

 - Older cats may indicate senility through howling

 - Some cat breeds prefer vocalizing than others (like Siamese)

 - Aggression toward other cats or dogs in your home or neighborhood

 Usually, kittens chew almost everything that comes their way.
 Common reasons behind chewing in a kitten may be teething, curiosity toward any object, or play.
 At the same time, excessive chewing among your kittens also indicates problems like nutritional deficiency, aggression, or anxiety.